grimme-lab/qc2-teaching/doc/prog-scf.rst

    end subroutine oneint
    end interface

-The most important information is we need *two* centers for the calculation, meaning we have to implement it as a loop over all orbital pairs (= pairs of basis functions).
+The most important information is that we need *two* centers for the calculation, meaning we have to implement it as a loop over all orbital pairs (= pairs of basis functions).
+Additionally, we have to account for the different resolutions of the inputs of the subroutine ``oneint``: While the aufpunkte are atom-resolved, the exponents, contraction coefficients and integrals are orbital-resolved (relate to the basis functions).

 .. admonition:: Exercise 5

    1. Which matrices can you compute from the one-electron integrals?
    2. Allocate space for the necessary matrices.
+   3. How can you map between atom- and orbital-resolved variables?
-   3. Loop over all pairs and calculate all the matrix elements.
+   4. Loop over all pairs and calculate all the matrix elements.

 .. admonition:: Exercise 6